• Home

 How to make Dandelion wine

-When harvesting dandelions to make any recipe make sure they are from a source that isn’t near a road or from a yard that is sprayed with chemicals.
+When harvesting to make any recipe make sure they are from a source that isn’t near a road or from a yard that is sprayed with chemicals.
 You want something that isn’t treated or loaded with chemicals to make your recipe as healthy as possible.

 OK – this is more for the adults – but it looks pretty easy to make!